Working at an election

 - adhere to the ECQ’s Electoral Official and Professional Standards of Conduct PDF (0.15 MB), and

 - successfully complete mandatory training prior to commencement.

-The ECQ employs thousands of temporary election staff to work before, on or after election day.
+The ECQ employs temporary election staff to work before, on or after election day.
 To register your interest to work at an election, you will need to submit an expression of interest for the specific election event.

 Find out more about the duties of different roles and pay rates:

 The ECQ embraces diversity and inclusion and is committed to creating a workplace that reflects the population of Queensland.
 Election staff who have previously worked for the ECQ are encouraged to apply.

 - have no prior experience working at an election

 - are proficient in English but also speak another language

 - are of Aboriginal and/or Torres Strait Islander descent.